Endometriosis

 is a gynaecological surgeon in Brisbane who specialises in the management of endometriosis and pelvic pain.
 He can offer treatment options for women in Brisbane with painful periods, intercourse pain, and chronic pelvic pain.
 For further information and to discuss your specific condition with a Brisbane endometriosis specialist, contact Dr Ken Law to arrange a consultation at Greenslopes Obstetrics and Gynaecology.

-dreamstime 38700709Click here to find out more about how Endometriosis can cause painful sex for many women.
+dreamstime_38700709Click here to find out more about how Endometriosis can cause painful sex for many women.

 Greenslopes Obstetrics and Gynaecology